 I’m so glad Shakshooka market is back and I cannot wait for next week’s shakshooka to take place!
 If you haven’t been to shakshooka yet, you must, you will have a great time and even greater food to take back home.
 For Shakshooka market updates you can check the hashtag #ShakshookaMarket on instagram and wait for next week’s location.
 Do remember to bring cash in small bills and your own carry bags, put on comfy shoes, practice, and have fun!

-- Comments Off • Cravings • Diet • Events • Food • Fun • Instagram • Kuwait • Life • low fat • Memories • My Photography • Q8 • Recomendations • Reviews • Shopping • Social Media • Things I like • Things i'm waiting for! • Vegetarian
+- Comments Off on Shakshooka Pop-up Market is Back! • Cravings • Diet • Events • Food • Fun • Instagram • Kuwait • Life • low fat • Memories • My Photography • Q8 • Recomendations • Reviews • Shopping • Social Media • Things I like • Things i'm waiting for! • Vegetarian

 - Tagged as: Apple Pies • Artisnal Bread • Aunt Marie's Artisan Bakery • Aunt Marie's Artisan Bakery in Kuwait • Aunt Marie's Salted Caramels • Aunt Marie's Salted Pecan Caramels • Aunt Marie's Violet Salted Caramels • Bagels & Cream Cheese • Canteen • Canteen dips • Canteen Dips Kuwait • Canteen Nachos • Canteen Nachos Kuwait • Canteen Salsas Kuwait • CAP Kuwait • Cap Kuwait Warehouse • Chef Mariam Al-Nusif • Chef Mimi • Chef Mimi Shakshooka Market • Eggplant PEsto • Farm Produce • Farmers Market • Farmers Market in Kuwait • Instagram • Kuwait • LEmon Curd • Mariam Al-Nusif • New Bakeries in Kuwait • New businesses in Kuwait • new restaurants in Kuwait • Olive and Rye bread • Opening Soon in Kuwait • Pecan Salted Caramel • Pop-up Farmers Market • Pop-up Farmers Market in Kuwait • Pop-Up Market in Kuwait • Saad Behbehani's Slutty Brownies • Salted Caramel Bars • Sesame Bagels • Shakshooka Farmers Market in Kuwait • Shakshooka Market • Shakshooka Market Hashtag • Shakshooka Market Location • Shakshooka Market Timing • Shakshooka Pop-up Farmers Market in Kuwait • Slutty Brownies • Special Mariam Apple PIes • Special Maryam • Special Maryam Bagels • Special Maryam Bread